SaranyaPandiaraj/Matplotlib-Challenge/README.md

 The HTML Data Frame Viewable Link is present inside the Pymaceuticals Folder.

-Note to TA : Kindly Open the HTML Data Frame Link in Browser.
+<b> Note to TA : Kindly Open the HTML Data Frame Link in Browser. </b>